derbengale/Qt-Matplotlib-live-graph-example/README.md

 # Minimal Example how to Embed a Live MPL Graph in a QT-Application

 This example shows how to embed interactive Graphs in a QT Application created with UI Designer.
+I previouly had memoryleak issues with examples I found on the internet.
+They were not too obvious because it took days until the problem became apparent.
+If you faced the same issue, I hope this helps you.

 ## How to create a GUI